dave-br/NetQFixer/README.md

 USE
 ---

-Open up your DVD Queue in one tab, and your MyList in another, and click the extension button (icon is "NQ" with a smiley face; I'm not an artist).
+Open up your DVD Queue in one tab, and your MyList in another (optional), and click the extension button (icon is "NQ" with a smiley face; I'm not an artist).
 The extension will figure out which tab is which based on the URL, and start the color-coding.
 You will notice the titles gradually become bold as a determination is made for each one (On MyList=Green, Not on MyList but is streamable=Red, or Not streamable=Black).
 Should take several seconds.
 When it's done, if anything is left unbold, then something went wrong.
 Go debug it!
+If you do not have a tab open to your streaming MyList, the extension gives you the option to proceed, assuming your MyList is empty.

 WARNINGS
 --------